gogcom/galaxy-ue-oss-plugin/README.md

 ### Known issues and limitations:
+- UnrealEngine 4.16 is not fully tested yet
 - GalaxySDK may be initialized only once per process, so each player window must be spawned in a separate process
 - A player has to be logged on to GOG backend services prior to using any features from OnlineSubsystemGOG
 - Dedicated servers are not supported yet